Signals, Concepts, and Laws: Toward Universal, Explainable Time-Series Forecasting: Introduction

-\begin{itemize} \item \textbf{Gap 1 – Physics non-compliance.} Purely data-driven Transformers may produce trajectories that violate fundamental constraints (e.g., mass-balance or energy-preservation laws), thereby undermining stakeholder trust and limiting deployment in safety-critical domains. \item \textbf{Gap 2 – Latent opacity.} Although post-hoc explanation methods exist, their fidelity degrades in multivariate settings.
-In contrast, concept-driven transparency pioneered by Concept Bottleneck Models \cite{11} and their stochastic extensions \cite{12} remains under-explored in the context of time-series forecasting. \item \textbf{Gap 3 – Lack of universality.} Most specialised architectures are tailored to specific domains (e.g., weather or finance) and struggle to generalise across varying sampling rates, noise characteristics, and seasonality patterns. \end{itemize} To bridge these gaps, we propose CPformer (Concept and Physics enhanced Transformer)—an end-to-end framework that: (i) routes all information through five novel, domain-agnostic concepts capturing level, growth, periodicity, volatility and exogenous pressure; (ii) embeds a physics-informed residual loss derived from first-principle conservation equations; and (iii) retains the quadratic-free ProbSparse attention block to ensure scalability on very long sequences.
-Extensive experiments on six public benchmarks—Electricity, Traffic, Weather, Illness, Exchange-rate and ETT—show that CPformer consistently outperforms competitive baselines, including FF Bottleneck, Reformer, LogTrans, Informer, Autoformer, FEDformer, and a strong classical AR model, achieving substantial reductions in both mean squared error (MSE) and mean absolute error (MAE).
+\begin{itemize} \item \textbf{Gap 1 – Physics non-compliance.} Purely data-driven Transformers can produce trajectories that violate fundamental constraints (e.g., mass-balance or energy conservation), thereby undermining stakeholder trust and limiting deployment in safety-critical domains. \item \textbf{Gap 2 – Latent opacity.} Although post-hoc explanation methods exist, their fidelity degrades in multivariate settings.
+In contrast, concept-driven transparency pioneered by Concept Bottleneck Models~\citep{11} and their stochastic extensions~\citep{12} remains under-explored in the context of time-series forecasting. \item \textbf{Gap 3 – Lack of universality.} Most specialised architectures are tailored to specific domains (e.g., weather or finance) and struggle to generalise across varying sampling rates, noise characteristics, and seasonality patterns. \end{itemize}